-The University of California, Berkeley participates in the William D. Ford Federal Loan Program, which allows students enrolled at least half-time (6 units) to borrow money directly from the federal government at a fixed interest rate (5.41% for Direct Loans; 6.41% for the Grad PLUS Loan).
+The University of California, Berkeley participates in the William D. Ford Federal Loan Program, which allows students enrolled at least half-time (6 units) to borrow money directly from the federal government.

 Federal Direct Unsubsidized Loans are non-need based loans.
+The annual limit is $20,500 per academic year.
 All students who meet general eligibility requirements may qualify for Federal Direct Unsubsidized Loans.
 Interest accrues at disbursement on the portion that is disbursed.
 The interest that accrues is not compounded or capitalized during periods of enrollment; the accrued interest is capitalized just prior to entering repayment.

 Additionally, health professional students in the MBA/MPH program, are eligible for unsubsidized loans up to $33,000.